-The Chamber also calls on the Loudoun County Board of Supervisors, the School Board and LCPS to continue their efforts to work together to outline a new framework for school site selection and land use permitting that streamlines the process and locates new schools in a manner that supports both the education and economic development mission of our community.
+The Chamber believes LCPS, the Loudoun County School Board and the Loudoun County Board of Supervisors must continue to work to implement operational efficiencies within our school system.
+The Chamber also supports implementation of creative approaches to maximize and supplement traditional education funding.
+The Chamber also calls on the Loudoun County Board of Supervisors, the Loudoun County School Board and LCPS to continue their efforts to work together on school site selection and land use permitting to further streamline the process and locate new schools in a manner that supports both the education and economic development mission of our community.
 The Chamber continues to strongly oppose the use of commercially planned or zoned land for school sites, given the importance of preserving this land for future economic development opportunities.